The Difference Between Passive vs Active Portfolio Management

 Advantages of Passive portfolio management:

-• Low Costs: Passive management typically involves lower fees and expenses compared to active management since trades are limited in nature and analysis is only to the extent of what is comprised in the benchmark index - so transaction costs are minimal.
+• Low Costs: Passive portfolio management typically involves lower fees and expenses compared to active management since trades are limited in nature and analysis is only to the extent of what is comprised in the benchmark index - so transaction costs are minimal.

 • Tax Efficient: Less trading also means less short term capital gains are incurred which means, passive portfolios are more tax-efficient than active portfolios

-• Accessibility: Index funds and exchange-traded funds (ETFs) both use passive management strategies that are widely available, easily accessible and have lower minimum investment requirements - as low as Rs.500 for some SIPs.
+• Accessibility: Index funds and exchange-traded funds (ETFs) both use passive portfolio management strategies that are widely available, easily accessible and have lower minimum investment requirements - as low as Rs.500 for some SIPs.

 Disadvantages of Passive portfolio management:

-• Not built for Outperformance: Passive funds aim to match the benchmark index’s return but will in most cases never outperform it since the passive portfolio just copies the index
+• Not built for Outperformance: Passive funds aim to match the benchmark index’s return but will in most cases never outperform it since the passive portfolio strategy just copies the index

 • Lack of Customization: Each passive fund is built targeting a specific index like the Nifty50 which looks at the top 50 stocks in Nifty or Nifty Smallcap 100 which looks at the top 100 smallcaps stocks in the Nifty.
 As such, investor’s specific needs and preferences cannot be catered to with an index as there is no room for customization.